-With so many of us gazing into computers or staring down at our smart phones most of the day, it’s no wonder data from the Centers for Disease Control and Prevention reports that nearly 20 percent of us have experienced neck pain within the past three months.
+With so many of us gazing into computers or staring down at our smartphones most of the day, it’s no wonder we’re having neck pain.
+In fact, data from the Centers for Disease Control and Prevention’s 2018 National Health Interview Survey found that 16.1% of adults experienced neck pain within the past three months.

 Looking down at your computer monitor all day can cause the muscles around the neck joints to tire and become overstretched.
-Driving for long periods of time or looking at your smart phone can have the same effect.
-If you’re doing this day after day, it can add up and can displace your neck joints.
+Driving for long periods of time, as well as looking at your smartphone, can have the same effect.
+And doing this day after day can add up and displace your neck joints.

 For minor, common causes of neck pain, try these simple remedies:

 Use ice for the first 48 to 72 hours, then use heat after that.
 Heat may be applied with warm showers, hot compresses or a heating pad.
 Be sure not to fall asleep with a heating pad or ice bag in place to avoid skin injuries.

 However, avoid jerking or painful activities.
 This helps calm your symptoms and reduce inflammation.

 Have a partner gently massage the sore or painful areas.
 When doing this, communication is key.
 Have your partner try a variety of techniques until they land on one that feels good.